Something in the Water (Brooke Fraser song)

 "Something in the Water" is the lead single from New Zealand singer-songwriter Brooke Fraser's third studio album, Flags (2010).
 It was released by Sony Music Entertainment in New Zealand on 2 August 2010 and subsequently became her first chart-topper, reaching number one on New Zealand's RIANZ Singles Chart in October.
 It was also her first international hit, reaching the top 10 in Austria, Germany, Luxembourg, and Switzerland.

 Background and reception

 Fraser told fans via Twitter that "['Something in the Water'] is a bit different to what you might be used to from me".
 Scott Kara from The New Zealand Herald called the song "a right little thigh-slapper, with a bit of a stomp to it, and it's about good times, drinking wine, and being in love."

 The Sunday Star-Times Grant Smithies referred to it as "an unexpectedly perky country-pop ditty built around a rollicking bluegrass stomp."
-Both writers compared the song to the busts of Dolly Parton.
+Both writers compared the song to the work of Dolly Parton.

+In 2025, Something in the Water was named by Rolling Stone magazine as one of the best AUS/NZ songs of the 21st century so far (ranked 138th).